 In 2014, Bloomsbury contacted Duddle about illustrating a new set of covers for the entire Harry Potter series.
 These beautiful covers were released the same year.
 In 2017, Duddle also illustrated covers for the Hogwarts Library series.

-Zwerger studied at the Applied Arts Academy of Vienna but left before completing her course.
+Zwerger studied at the Applied Arts Academy of Vienna but left before completing her studies.
 She favors working with watercolors and is influenced by the work of, among others, Arthur Rackham, who was a prominent British artist in the Golden Age of Illustration at the turn of the last century.

 Olivia Lomenech Gill